hemashushu/hemashushu.github.io/src/content/works/xiaoxuan-lang/index.md

 The implemented variants:

 - [XiaoXuan Core](/works/xiaoxuan-core)
   Build powerful user-space system programs that have extremely fast startup speed and small memory footprint, it can directly call _syscall_ and interoperate with C shared libraries.
+Single-file, statically linked runtime make applications highly portable.

 - [XiaoXuan Script](/works/xiaoxuan-script)
   Build high-performance, solid web applications.
 It can be compiled to WebAssembly on-the-fly without the need for any build tools.
 It aims to be the next programming language for web development.